When we act as a collective industry, we have much more chance of success.

 The Protection of Personal Information Act (POPI)

-This will take place on 12 November 2020 at 14h00 via Zoom.
-Notices were sent out on 16 October 2020 to all members.
+This meeting took on 12 November 2020 at 14h00 via Zoom.
 Should you require any further information please click here

 The second quarterly meeting with CSOS and ARC was held in September 2020.
 Please email email@example.com for a copy of the minutes.